- Animals & Exhibits

-Since so many coral reefs are suffering from human activities and rising water temperatures, it would be unethical to harvest large amounts of coral for an aquarium.
-Instead, when aquariums have live corals (as seen in our Eco Zone exhibit), the corals are grown from small polyps.
-This enables us to take fewer polyps from the ocean and to grow coral in safe, controlled environments.
-Our Polynesian Reef, however, is far too large to contain live corals so the reef on display is artificial.
-Using an artificial reef allows us to display a wider variety of fish; if we had a live reef, we would only be able to have the fish that coexist nicely with specific types of corals.
+Since so many coral reefs suffer from human activities and rising water temperatures, it would be unethical to harvest large amounts of coral for an aquarium.
+Instead, when aquariums have live corals (as seen in our EcoZone exhibit), the corals are grown from small polyps.
+This enables us to take fewer polyps from the ocean and grow coral in safe, controlled environments.
+However, our Polynesian Reef is far too large to contain live corals, so the reef on display is artificial.
+Using an artificial reef allows us to display a wider variety of fish; if we had a live reef, we would only have fish that coexist nicely with specific types of corals.

-The slingjaw wrasse eats its food by creating a long hose-like shape with its jaws.
+- The slingjaw wrasse eats its food by creating a long hose-like shape with its jaws.
 The bottom jaw, which is detached from the skull, stretches forward to grab food.
 Their jaws shoot out at incredible lengths—sometimes even as much as half the fish’s body length.

-The unicorn tang’s horn might seem like the perfect weapon, but unicornfish actually fight with one another using sharp barbs on the sides of their tails.
+- The unicorn tang’s horn might seem like the perfect weapon, but unicornfish fight with one another using sharp barbs on the sides of their tails.
 As for the horn, scientists still don’t know what purpose it serves—but it sure looks fabulous!